Nick Lucas: Later years and death

 Lucas became friends with Tiny Tim, who considered him an inspiration and who borrowed "Tiptoe Through the Tulips" as his own theme song.
 Most people believe that Tiny Tim was the original singer of "Tiptoe Through the Tulips".
 Lucas sang the song to him when he married Miss Vicki on The Tonight Show Starring Johnny Carson on December 17, 1969.
-Nick Lucas was interviewed all throughout the 1970's and the early 1980's.
+Nick Lucas was interviewed all throughout the 1970s and the early 1980s.

 In 1974, his renditions of the songs, "I'm Gonna Charleston Back to Charleston", "When You and I Were Seventeen" and "Five Foot Two, Eyes of Blue" were featured on the soundtrack of The Great Gatsby (1974), selected by the film's musical director Nelson Riddle.

 In 1975, Nick Lucas performed a sold-out show at Mayfair Music Hall in Santa Monica, California.
 In 1977, he celebrated his 80th birthday.
 This footage is available on YouTube.
 In 1980, Lucas rode in the Rose Bowl Parade on his float 'Tiptoe Through the Tulips'.
 In 1981, Lucas collaborated with Riddle one last time to sing 4 minutes of his best-selling hits.
 This was one of his last public appearances.

 On July 28, 1982, less than a month before his 85th birthday, Nick Lucas died in Colorado Springs, Colorado, from complications of double pneumonia.
 He was interred with his wife Catherine in the "Shrine of Remembrance" in Colorado Springs, Colorado.